rahul19982/python-basics/README.md

 # python-basics

-This repo contains syntactical concepts of python and other important concepts for interview purpose.
+This repository contains syntactical concepts of python and other important concepts for interview purpose.